ptaffs/spines/README.md

 sWidth=50
 sDev="hw:CARD=UA1A,DEV=0"</code>

 Albums are created by having a correctly named playlist and optionally, but importantly a spine.jpg, back.jpg and cover.jpg.
-The album can be flac/cue or m3u playlists.
+The album can be flac/cue or m3u playlists, these playlist files are played by mpd with the "load".

 Additional data in the playlist/cue assist presentation "REM DATE" in cue
 <code>